Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/directProofs.md

 </details>

 {{% callout warning %}}
-Be careful when changing around your statements for proofs, $\bar{P}\rightarrow\bar{Q}$ is __not__ equivilent to the contrapositive!
+Be careful when changing around your statements for proofs, $\bar{P}\rightarrow\bar{Q}$ is __not__ equivalent to the contrapositive!
 {{% /callout %}}

 ---

 ### What the heck is Q.E.D.?

 Q.E.D. is an abbreviation of the latin phrase *quod erat demonstrandum* which translates to "what was to be shown".
 Back in ye-onder days Greek mathematicians would end all their proofs with the phrase as a sort of mathematical mic drop.
-People eventually shorted it to __Q.E.D.__ and have been using it to meantion that the proof is complete since.
+People eventually shorted it to __Q.E.D.__ and have been using it to mention that the proof is complete since.

 More modern notation[^qed_meme] has people mostly using a box, either $\square$ or $\blacksquare$ because its easier to write on a board, but you can use any symbol you want.
 I'm actually quite partial to seeing students complete their proofs with funny stupid little images.

 [^projective_geometry]: When you paint railroad tracks that connect off in the distance you literally are working in a [different form of geometry!](https://en.wikipedia.org/wiki/Projective_geometry#History)

 [^haters_meme]: Feel free to send memes to add to the pages.
-If its not funny I'll publically shame you
+If its not funny I'll publicly shame you

 [^qed_meme]: __Q.E.D.__ is actually infinitely meme-able as it is a phenomenal way to stunt on someone you're fighting with